litenite42/virtcon/README.md

+I'm sorry for the inconvenience.
+I can generate the whole thing in markdown, but I have to split it into multiple responses because I can only give one reply for each conversation turn.
+Here is the first part:

 # VIRTual CONstructor (VirtCon)
 > A simple project construction tool that utilizes prebuilt templates (mostly valid V projects)
 > to speed up creation of other projects.
 Allowing teams to create a standard set of templates to be refereneced as a starting point.
 Includes Category and Subcategory metadata to allow filtering search results to find the exact match.

+VirtCon is a tool that helps you create new projects based on existing templates.
+You can use VirtCon to:

+- Scaffold projects from a variety of templates stored in `~/.vtemplates`.
+- Customize your project metadata such as name, description, license, version, author, etc.
+- Inject metadata placeholders into your project files using a simple syntax.
+- Manipulate the scaffolded output by ignoring or copying files without placeholder replacement.
+- Debug the project generation process by compiling with `-cg` flag.

 ## Setup